 In September 199_, at the age of 14, I was driven into the city and deposited in the brick hallways of Catholic high school.
 It was in that cold, drafty, but nevertheless optimistic institution (in the English class of one Mr. Stiff) that I first encountered the writings of John Irving.
 The book was A Prayer for Owen Meany, which follows two boys as they grow up (one of the boys is unusually short, has a strange, nasal voice and believes that he is an instrument of God).
 I enjoyed this long, funny, sad book, enough so that I decided to try another book by Irving: The World According to Garp.
 This one was even more funny, and it had a lot more sex.
 It was also about an unusual boy and his progression through an unusual life, en route to becoming a perhaps slightly less unusual man.
 Did I mention that there was sex in it?
 Naturally, it became one of my favorite books during those high school years, and Irving remained a favorite author of mine during all of the challenging, arduous, character-forming years since.

-Most recently, I read his Until I Find You, about a young boy with a fantastic memory who, along with his tattooist mother, journeys around Europe in search of his wayward father, a church organist addicted to tattoos.
+More recently, I read his Until I Find You, about a young boy with a fantastic memory who, along with his tattooist mother, journeys around Europe in search of his wayward father, a church organist addicted to tattoos.
 The book goes on to follow this boy as he grows to manhood and comes to grips with his relationships to both of his parents.
 As I read it, I couldn’t help but think, "...again?
 Another boy with a screwed up life, growing up?"
 But still, I loved it and couldn’t put it down.
 And it got me thinking about why it was that I like Irving’s books so much, even though the stories and characters in them seem so similar.
-(Wikipedia has a great, somewhat disturbing chart of recurring themes in his novels.
 His writing and plotting are wonderful, but I think that maybe the appeal is also exactly that the stories are so classically structured and almost formulaic in the progression of the character from young age to adulthood.
 Almost all of his books are examples of the bildunsgroman genre, the coming-of-age story.
-And he’s not the only one writing in this mode: a Multnomah County Library catalog search for the subject term “bildungsromans” produces, at the time of this writing, 1,720 results.
+And he’s not the only one writing in this mode: a My MCL search for the subject term “bildungsromans” produces, at the time of this writing, 2,082 results.

 So why do I/we like this kind of book so much?
 I suppose that the one constant in life is that you grow older, and maybe it’s nice to think that we also mature along the way.
 Or maybe there’s just nothing funnier or sadder than growing up.